Nmap, Penetration Testing

 Stealth Scan

 SYN scan is the default and most popular scan option for good reasons.
-It can be performed quickly, scanning thousands of ports per second on a fast network not hampered by restrictive firewalls.
+You can perform it quickly, scanning thousands of ports per second on a fast network not hampered by restrictive firewalls.
 It is also relatively typical and stealthy since it never completes TCP connections.

-This technique is often referred to as half-open scanning because you don’t open a full TCP connection.
+People often refer to this technique as half-open scanning because you don’t open a full TCP connection.
 You send an SYN packet as if you are going to open a real connection and then wait for a response.
 An SYN, ACK indicates the port is listening (open)

 Type following NMAP command for TCP scan as well as start Wireshark on another hand to capture the sent Packet.